-There are very few dogs which have this teddy bear look.
+There are very few dogs that have this teddy bear look.

 They tend to have a smaller stature which they get from the Havanese.
 Their legs are short and stout, but they have a royal composure with an angular upper body that points up towards their prominent head.

 The Poovanese is alert, poised and has the rolling gait that it also inherits from the Havanese.
-One of the other great features about the Poovanese is that they’re hypoallergenic.
+One of the other great features of the Poovanese is that they’re hypoallergenic.

 This makes them a great option for people who suffer from allergies and who can’t own most common dogs.

 While you may still suffer from an occasional sneeze or sniffle, you will remain relatively unaffected by these little dogs.

 How Big is a Full-Grown Poovanese?

 The Poovanese is definitely on the smaller side and doesn’t usually exceed 25 or 30 pounds.